albar965/albar965.github.io/pages/24/littlenavmapchangelog.md

   as CSV and formatted clipboard.
 * Detection for takeoff or landing runway for logbook entries is now more error tolerant.

+### Little Xpconnect / X-Plane

+* Added new X-Plane turboprop definitions used since 11.30 to better recognize aircraft and fuel type.
+* Now using tail number from aircraft `.acf` file only if the tail number from the dataref is not set.
+  This helps to get the right tail number if add-on aircraft inject this manually using a script.

 ### Build and Deployment for Developers

 [#387](https://github.com/albar965/littlenavmap/issues/387)